 Anti-Microbials help destroy unwanted bacteria and can extend the shelf life of your homemade beauty products.
 Here are some natural anti-microbials:

 - Coconut Oil: Coconut oil contains antimicrobial lipids, lauric acid, capric acid and caprylic acid which have antifungal, antibacterial and antiviral properties.
 This is why it’s such a common ingredient in many homemade beauty products.
-(Find coconut oil here.)

 - Grapefruit Seed Extract (like this): Often used as a preservative in skin care products.
 Use at a ration of .5 – 1% ratio of formula.

 - Some essential oils including: caraway, cinnamon, clove, cumin, eucalyptus, lavendar, lemon, rose, rosemary, sage, sandalwood, tea tree, and thyme.
 Although a lot is determined by the quality of the oils you are using and the amount.
 Since many homemade beauty products only use a small amount of essential oils, I do not recommend relying on them for preservation.
 It’s safer to make smaller batches and use quickly.
+(Learn how to get my favorite essential oils at wholesale prices here.)

 So is it even worth it to make homemade beauty products?